fosslight/fosslight-guide-en/scanner/7_scanner_service.md

     - **Pipeline**
         - scan_all : Analyze source, binary, dependency.
         - source : Analyze only the source code.
         - binary : Analyze only binary.
+        - dependency : Analyze only dependency.
     - **Permission**
         - Private : Only the creator can view.
         - Public : Other people can view the project and download analysis results through the link.